 Establishing the correct amount of insurance to rebuild a building can be difficult.
 The last thing anyone wants to do is increase the premium on the policy any more than you have to.
 It is essential to insure a building to the accurate rebuild value, whether you have a grain bin or a farm shop.
 The cost to rebuild some of these items has gone up from previous years; as a result, you could be underinsuring.
 Underinsuring is a growing issue, increasing costs for construction materials and labour.
 A lower insurance limit can leave you open to greater risk and co-insurance.
 More often than not, the last time the values got reviewed could have been at the time of the policy inception.

 Fun Fact: The best way to determine the value you should insure the property is to check out the current market for a similar item (consider type and size) and its costs.

 A blanket limit is when one coverage limit shows for all items in that category: equipment, tools, buildings, or livestock.
 When was the last time you reviewed your machinery or tools blanket list?
 You need to review your blanket list before spring to ensure you are insuring the correct items.
 Don’t pay for an item you sold last year; don’t be without coverage for that new piece of equipment!
 Review these lists regularly, and for sure, every time you change a piece of equipment.

 Fun Fact: Did you know that when you claim a piece of property in your blanket limit, your insurer first asks your broker for a copy of the list they last saved on file?
 What would happen if your new combine wasn’t on that list when you go to make a claim?
-I don’t know about you, but I’d instead not find out.
+I don’t know about you, but I’d rather not find out.